 If you visit Fujairah, you must visit Al Aqah.
 It is a beautiful coastal town with mesmerizing beaches and many scenic resorts.
-Many of the five-star resorts in Fujairah are located in the picturesque town of Al Aqah.
-You can choose from the Fujairah hotels and resorts providing all the amenities like private beaches and swimming pools.
-Visit the beach resorts and have a magical time with your loved ones.
+Many of the five star resorts in Fujairah are located in the picturesque town of Al Aqah.
+You can select a hotel in Fujairah city from a variety of options, including hotels and resorts offering amenities such as private beaches and swimming pools.¬†Visit the beach resorts and have a magical time with your loved ones.

 6. Masafi Village¬†

 The Masafi village is nestled on the border of two Emirates – Ras al Khaimah and Fujairah.
 It is a leading producer of mineral water owing to its natural springs.
 The local market (Masafi Market) is the main attraction of this village and one of the most popular places to visit in Fujairah.
 Pick up souvenirs, carpets, handicrafts, crockery, and authentic Arabic coffee at the Masafi market.¬†

 Does the name remind you of someone?
 The Snoopy Island in Fujairah was named after the cartoon character Snoopy, the beagle in the comic strip ‚ÄėPeanuts‚Äô.
 Wondering why?
 Take a look at the outline of the island, it resembles Snoopy lying on his back.¬†